nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 - Push Docker images to Synapse
 - Benchmark the performance of NLP tools

-Follow these steps listed below to certify your Synapse account:
+Follow these steps to certify your Synapse account:

 1. Go to the page [User Types including Certified Users].
 2. Click on the button "Become a Certified User".